 The Math of Valuation Multiples

-Anyone who has considered buying or selling a lower middle market business quickly becomes familiar with the term “multiple of adjusted EBITDA,” or the concept that valuation is often based on a multiple of earnings.
-The appropriate multiple for any particular business can vary, with higher multiples for more attractive businesses, and lower multiples for less attractive businesses.
+Anyone who has considered buying or selling a lower middle market business quickly becomes familiar with the term “multiple of adjusted EBITDA,” where valuation is based on a multiple of the business' earnings before interest, taxes, depreciation and amortization.

-The pricing of these two businesses implies that the business with the higher return, Business A, is more risky than Business B. To be compensated for taking on more risk, a buyer would pay less for it.
-Business B is less risky than Business A, and therefore the buyer would pay more for it.
+The pricing of Business A and B implies that the business with the highest expected return (and lower valuation multiple) Business A, has a higher risk profile than the business with the lower return (and higher valuation multiple) than Business B. To be compensated for taking on more risk, a buyer would pay less for it.
+Business B is less risky than Business A, and therefore the buyer would pay more for it and / or be satisfied with a lower rate of return.

 Conversely, factors that increase risk (and reduce multiples) include: